-The Tribe Trust has incurred net operating losses since its inception for 2019 and 2018.
-Accordingly, the Tribe Trust has not recognized an income tax benefit for the years ended December 31, 2019 and 2018.
+The Tribe Trust has incurred net operating losses since its inception, including for 2020 and 2019.
+Accordingly, the Tribe Trust has not recognized an income tax benefit for the years ended December 31, 2020 and 2019.
 Due to uncertainty as to the realization of the net operating loss carryforwards as a result of the Tribe Trust's limited operating history and operating losses since inception, a full valuation allowance has been recorded against the Tribe Trust's net operating loss carryforwards deferred tax asset.